Wheellock Guns

 The following images are from the May 19, 2022 Joh.
 Springer’s Erben auction, lot no. 301.
 It is a 12.5mm Wheelock rifle 70 cm long.
 It is speculated that it was an old reconstruction of a hunting wheelock in the style of the 17th Century using antique parts. © Joh.
 Springer’s Erben Handels GmbH, Wien

-Following is a Slider of the book Firearms from the collections of the Prince of Liechtenstein by Stuart W. Pyhrr.
+The following book Firearms from the collections of the Prince of Liechtenstein by Stuart W. Pyhrr is a splendid referance.
 The copy I have at my disposal is sadly in black and white with less than good detail.
 To see a copy in full color with great detail, go to Google Books and google the title.
 It is worth the effort to see the images in full color.